LiberisLabs/hubot-uuid/README.md

 # hubot-uuid

-A hubot script that enables your bot to provide a UUID on demand[D[D[C[C
+A hubot script that enables your bot to provide a UUID on demand.

 See [`src/uuid.coffee`](src/uuid.coffee) for full documentation.